kubeflow/kubeflow/releasing.md

 ## Create a release branch (if necessary)

-If you aren't already working on a release branch (of the form `v${VER}-branch`, where `${VER}` is a major-minor version number), then create one.
+If you aren't already working on a release branch (of the form `v${MAJOR}.${MINOR}-branch`, where `${MAJOR}.${MINOR}` is a major-minor version number), then create one.
 Release branches serve several purposes:

 1. They allow a release wrangler or other developers to focus on a release without interrupting development on `master`,
-2.  they allow developers and sophisticated users to track the development of a release before a release candidate is declared, and
+2.  they allow developers to track the development of a release before a release candidate is declared,
+2.  they allow sophisticated users to track the development of a release (by using the release branch as a `ksonnet` registry), and
-3.  they simplify backporting critical bugfixes to a patchlevel release particular release stream (e.g., producing a `v0.1.1` from `v0.1-branch`), when appropriate.
+4.  they simplify backporting critical bugfixes to a patchlevel release particular release stream (e.g., producing a `v0.1.1` from `v0.1-branch`), when appropriate.

 ### Release branching policy

 A release branch should be substantially _feature complete_ with respect to the intended release.
 Code that is committed to `master` may be merged or cherry-picked on to a release branch, but code that is directly committed to the release branch should be solely applicable to that release (and should not be committed back to master).
+In general, unless you're committing code that only applies to the release stream (for example, temporary hotfixes, backported security fixes, or image hashes), you should commit to `master` and then merge or cherry-pick to the reelase branch.

+You can create a release branch via the GitHub UI.

 ## Updating the release branch and tagging a release